Silverman-Lab/mutt/README.md

 # Run repo function
 repo <- totallia(
-  studies = study_parsers, # If not supplied, defaults to all base_directory = "totallia/", # This is default, but you should change to wherever your local download is, for now. rawdata = FALSE, # Dont change this because its the un-reformatted original data non cleaned.
-If TRUE, returns unformatted original data align_samples = FALSE, # If TRUE, this will align your matrices to the scale dataframe so all sample data is aligned (If it can be) save_to = "datasetsfromrepo.RData", # OPTIONAL, save RData object of all the studies you chose. verbose = TRUE # Display structure of datasets returned if TRUE )
+  studies = study_parsers, # If not supplied, defaults to all base_directory = ".", # This is default, but you should change to wherever the totallia directory is with relative path from your getwd() or with absolute path. rawdata = FALSE, # Dont change this because its the un-reformatted original data non cleaned.
+If TRUE, returns unformatted original data align_samples = TRUE, # If TRUE, this will align your matrices to the scale dataframe so all sample data is aligned (If it can be) save_to = "datasetsfromrepo.RData", # OPTIONAL, save RData object of all the studies you chose. verbose = TRUE # Display structure of datasets returned if TRUE )